Provisional Schedule & Conference Activities

 - All readings open to public and advertised in both secular and Jewish local channels

-- Wednesday and Thursday readings given by conference faculty
+- Wednesday, Thursday, and Friday readings given by conference faculty and selected conference participants

 - Friday reading to feature interested participants